TruStory/truchain/README.md

 `make start`

-You can wipe the chain, build, and start using the alias `make bwr`.
+You can wipe the chain, build, and start using the alias `make restart`.

 ## GraphQL Queries
 You can reach your client at `http://localhost:3030/graphiql/`